llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

               └--------┘

-In this case, the source file (which could be a non-module unit or a module unit) would get processed by the whole pipeline.
-But the imported code would only get involved in semantic analysis, which, for the most part, is name lookup, overload resolution, and template instantiation.
+In this case, the source file (which could be a non-module unit or a module unit) would get processed by the entire pipeline.
+However, the imported code would only get involved in semantic analysis, which, for the most part, is name lookup, overload resolution, and template instantiation.
 All of these processes are fast relative to the whole compilation process.
 More importantly, the imported code only needs to be processed once during frontend code generation,